e-Learning Blog

 Education and training not only enhance employees' sense of security but also serve as legal evidence that the company is implementing measures to prevent customer harassment.

-Especially after the enforcement of the Tokyo Metropolitan Ordinance, recording implementation histories and updating training materials are also important as part of compliance with laws and regulations.
+Especially after the enforcement of the Tokyo Metropolitan Ordinance, recording implementation history and updating training materials are also important as part of compliance with laws and regulations.

 7. Introducing the Best Educational Material for the First Step in Customer Harassment Countermeasures